maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **Sixth, it clearly distinguishes the inverse-inference framework from econometric identification theory.**

 **Seventh, it provides an explicit convergence condition.** When log₂σ > 3·log₂Δ₀/α, the deviation of D_f from α is less than 10%.

+**Eighth (new), a time-reversal symmetry test.** Through numerical simulation of a harmonic oscillator system, it is found that D_f is **time-symmetric** under frictionless (reversible) dynamics. **D_f itself does not capture the arrow of time.** The arrow of time requires dissipation (irreversible dynamics).
+This is a negative result that clarifies the distinction between static information loss and dynamical irreversibility.

 **Positioning of this paper**: This paper is not an operational manual.
 It is a paper in the philosophy of science, telling theoretical researchers "why certain approaches are structurally impossible."